-Today Peru's richest wine-growing region is a source of national pride, and its fine bodegas are a major attraction.
+Ica's vineyards and haciendas are a source of national pride, and its fine bodegas are a major attraction.
 Most are open year-round, but the best time to visit is February to April, during the grape harvest.
 The Tacama and Ocucaje bodegas are generally considered to have some of the best-quality wines, and the Quebranta and Italia grape varietals are well regarded for pisco.
-The Peruvian autumn is the season for Ica's Fiesta de la Vendimia, where you can enjoy parades, sports competitions, local music, and dancing, and even catch beauty queens stamping grapes.
+The Peruvian autumn is the season for Ica's Fiesta de la Vendimia, where you can enjoy parades, sports competitions, local music and dancing, and even catch beauty queens stomping grapes.
 It's also a great time to be introduced to the vast selection of local wines and piscos, as well as an opportunity to try homemade concoctions not yet on the market.

 The city's excitement also heightens for such festivals as February's Carnaval, Semana Santa in March or April, and the all-night pilgrimages of El Señor de Luren in March and October.
 Other fun times to visit are during Ica Week, around June 17, which celebrates the city's founding, and the annual Ica Tourist Festival in late September.